UMaine-NMD-211-Fall-2020/Lab2A-Object/README.md

 # Lab2A-Object
-By the end of this lab, you should know what objects are and be able to create your own.
+By the end of this lab, you should know what objects are and be able to create your own objects.
+You should be able to scale them too.

 ## Useful REadings
 [Daniel Shiffman's tutorial on objects](https://processing.org/tutorials/objects/) for
 ## Lab Process
+### Setup
 0. Open Processing
 1. Create a folder for lab 2A, `2A-*YOUR FIRST NAME*-*YOUR LAST NAME*`.
 Create a README.md inside this folder.